 INDICATOR REQUIREMENT 5.1.1.
-Evidence of a veterinary approved Fish Health Management Plan (FHMP) 56 Yes 5.1.2 Farm maintains a fish health management record keeping system Yes
+Evidence of a veterinary approved Fish Health Management Plan (FHMP) 52 Yes 5.1.2 Farm maintains a fish health management record keeping system Yes

-Rationale- Farming of fish can lead to an increased risk of aquatic diseases in the environment.
-Marine fish producers should naturally want to optimize fish health on the farm site, due to the dramatic impacts this has on economic viability.

-Farmed fish are susceptible to numerous diseases that have the potential to be amplified and transferred, thereby posing a risk to the health of fish and other marine organisms in adjacent ecosystems.
-One of the best ways to mitigate the risk of disease transfer to wild stocks is to reduce or eliminate the disease from happening initially.
-These requirements seek to ensure proactive health management on the farm through comprehensive health management plans and up to date record keeping systems.
+Rationale - Farming of fish can lead to an increased risk of aquatic diseases in the environment.
+Marine fish producers should naturally want to optimise fish health on the farm site, due to the dramatic impacts this has on economic viability.
+Farmed fish are susceptible to numerous diseases that have the potential to be amplified and transferred, thereby posing a risk to the health of fish and other marine organisms in adjacent

-56 A FHMP contains at a minimum the following elements: 1) listing (potential)diseases/parasites occurring in the region and (potential) means for these diseases/parasites to enter the farm, 2) identification of actions to reduce the risk of diseases entering the farm as well as spreading within the farm once established, 3) development of SOP's and training staff to implement the identified actions under 2), 4) monitoring and evaluation of the FHMP on a yearly basis, or after a disease/parasite event.
+52 An FHMP contains at a minimum the following elements: 1) listing (potential) diseases/parasites occurring in the region and (potential) means for these diseases/parasites to enter the farm, 2) identification of actions to reduce the risk of diseases entering the farm as well as spreading within the farm once established, 3) development of SOP's and training staff to implement the identified actions under (2), 4) monitoring and evaluation of the FHMP on a yearly basis, or after a disease/parasite event.